shipyardapp/Shipyard-Documentation/docs/blueprint-library/shipyard-api/shipyard-api-overview.md

 # Shipyard API Blueprints Overview

-Shipyard's low-code Shipyard API blueprints allow users to connect their data in Hex to the rest of their modern data stack.
+Shipyard's low-code Shipyard API blueprints allow users to connect to the Shipyard API.

 ## How to Use
 For information on how to set up these Blueprints successfully, please read through the [Shipyard API Authorization guide](shipyard-api-authorization.md).